When to Harvest Tomatoes

 However, for the fullest flavor and optimal nutritional content, it's best to wait until the tomato is fully ripe.

-A ripe tomato will have a uniform color, specific to its variety.
 It will also feel slightly soft when gently squeezed and come off the vine easily when given a slight twist.

 Keep in mind that the ripening characteristics can vary among different tomato varieties.